uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0004-privilege-escalation.md

 ### T1548.005 - Abuse Elevation Control Mechanism: Temporary Elevated Cloud Access

+Procedures:

+- Adversaries may abuse permission configurations that allow them to gain temporarily elevated access to cloud resources.
+Many cloud environments allow administrators to grant user or service accounts permission to request just-in-time access to roles, impersonate other accounts, pass roles onto resources and services, or otherwise gain short-term access to a set of privileges that may be distinct from their own.
+Just-in-time access is a mechanism for granting additional roles to cloud accounts in a granular, temporary manner.
+This allows accounts to operate with only the permissions they need on a daily basis, and to request additional permissions as necessary.
+Sometimes just-in-time access requests are configured to require manual approval, while other times the desired permissions are automatically granted.
+Account impersonation allows user or service accounts to temporarily act with the permissions of another account.
+For example, in GCP users with the `iam.serviceAccountTokenCreator` role can create temporary access tokens or sign arbitrary payloads with the permissions of a service account, while service accounts with domain-wide delegation permission are permitted to impersonate Google Workspace accounts.
+In Exchange Online, the `ApplicationImpersonation` role allows a service account to use the permissions associated with specified user accounts.
+Many cloud environments also include mechanisms for users to pass roles to resources that allow them to perform tasks and authenticate to other services.
+While the user that creates the resource does not directly assume the role they pass to it, they may still be able to take advantage of the role's access -- for example, by configuring the resource to perform certain actions with the permissions it has been granted.
+In AWS, users with the `PassRole` permission can allow a service they create to assume a given role, while in GCP, users with the `iam.serviceAccountUser` role can attach a service account to a resource.
+While users require specific role assignments in order to use any of these features, cloud administrators may misconfigure permissions.
+This could result in escalation paths that allow adversaries to gain access to resources beyond what was originally intended. **Note:** this technique is distinct from Additional Cloud Roles, which involves assigning permanent roles to accounts rather than abusing existing permissions structures to gain temporarily elevated access to resources.
+However, adversaries that compromise a sufficiently privileged account may grant another account they control Additional Cloud Roles that would allow them to also abuse these features.
+This may also allow for greater stealth than would be had by directly using the highly privileged account, especially when logs do not clarify when role impersonation is taking place.

 ### T1548.006 - Abuse Elevation Control Mechanism: TCC Manipulation

 Procedures: